polboudou/EnergyManagement_Comm/README.md

 # Semester project: "Energy management strategies for reducing a building’s electricity costs after a PV installation"

-This repository contains the material of my semester project at EPFL's Laboratory for Communications and Applications (LCA).
+Author: Pol Boudou Perez.
+This repository contains the material of a semester project at EPFL's Laboratory for Communications and Applications (LCA).

 Several control strategies are tested to reduce the electricity bill of a microgrid.
 Those are tested using a framework that simulates the different microgrid entities (boilers and battery) and the controller.
 All scripts are coded using Python 3 and can be found in the folder *EMS_simulation*.
 The different control algorithms are available in *'\EMS_simulation/control_algorithms'*.